Health & Wellness

 Overview of Topics

-- Recognizing and responding to peer pressure
+- Self-image and peer influence

-- Practicing digital citizenship
+- Online safety and digital citizenship

 Grade 8 Health and Wellness